Protect Your Organization: Your Risk Assessment Step-by-Step Guide

 • Be careful when you consolidate the results from various raters.
 If you had agreed to keep rater identities confidential, summarize the results by subgroup.
 Provide an average per subgroup for each of the behavioral elements.
 Do not provide a subgroup score if there were less than 3 raters.

-• Follow-up actions should also include recognition/appreciation for those leaders who are role modeling the desired behaviors in the organization.
+• Follow-up actions should also include recognition/appreciation for those leaders who are role-modeling the desired behaviors in the organization.

-• Consider using some examples from the higher ratings to create case studies to the organization.
+• Consider using some examples from the higher ratings to create case studies for the organization.
 It is easier for leaders and employees to understand how to apply desired behaviors when they receive actual examples that illustrate how decisions were made or implemented using the desired behaviors.
 An example makes it easier for others to follow.

 The tool is relatively simple to use, but it is vital that it is designed well and introduced correctly into the organization.
 Assessment tools can be seen as a negative element if the objectives and the way results will be used are not communicated appropriately.